CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/join-connections/README.md

 Exit Code: 0
 ```

-Notes:
-* The `$CORTEX_TOKEN` environment variable is required by the Spark-submit wrapper, and needs to be a valid JWT token.
-You can generate this via: `cortex configure token`.
-* Port 4040 is forwarded from the container to expose the Spark UI (for debugging)
-* The first volume mount is sharing the [Spark-submit config file](./src/main/resources/conf/spark-conf.json).
-* The second volume mount shares the LocalCatalog contents and other local application resources.
-* The third volume mount is the output location of the joined connection.

 ## Run Locally Against a Cortex Cluster

-**Note**: Because this is running outside the Cortex Cluster you will need to know the value of any Secrets used by
+**Note**: Because this is running outside the Cortex Cluster you must know the value of any Secrets used by
-the connections.
+the Connections.
 For access to Cortex Secrets try [running as a Skill](#run-as-a-skill).

 ### Prerequisites

-To run this example in Spark local mode against a Cortex Cluster with access to the Catalog and Secrets, you will need to:
+To run this example in Spark local mode against a Cortex Cluster with access to remote storage, the Cortex Catalog, and
+local Secrets, you must:
 * Know the [backend storage configuration](../docs/config.md#cortex-backend-storage) for the Cluster, which includes
   names of buckets and access keys for remote storage.
 If you do not know this, then try [running as a Skill](#run-as-a-skill).
 * Know the values of Cortex Secrets used by the Connection.
 * Generate a `CORTEX_TOKEN`.
 * Ensure the Cortex resources exist, specifically the Project and Joining Connections (Left, Right, and Result).
 * Update the [spark-conf.json](./src/main/resources/conf/spark-conf.json) file to:
-  - Use the [Remote Catalog](../docs/catalog.md#remote-catalog) implementation by setting the Cortex URL (`spark.cortex.client.phoenix.url`) to the GraphQL API endpoint (e.g. `https://api.<domain>/fabric/v4/graphql`) and removing the Local Catalog implementation (`spark.cortex.catalog.impl`).
+  - Use the [Remote Catalog](../docs/catalog.md#remote-catalog) implementation by setting the Cortex URL (`spark.cortex.client.phoenix.url`) to the GraphQL API endpoint (e.g. `https://api.<domain>/fabric/v4/graphql`), and remove the local Catalog implementation (`spark.cortex.catalog.impl`).
+  - Use the [remote storage client](../docs/backendstorage.md#remote-storage-client) implementation by setting the Cortex URL (`spark.cortex.client.phoenix.url`) to the GraphQL API endpoint, and remove the local storage client implementation (`spark.cortex.client.storage.impl`).
   - Update [Local Secret Client](../local-clients/README.md#secrets) with any secrets required by your Connection(s).
 Ensure to update the project, Secret name, and secret value.
   - Update the `app_command` arguments to match your Cortex project and Connections (`--project`,  `--left-conn`, `--right-conn`, `--write-conn` `--column`).

 **NOTE**: If your connections do not use Cortex Secrets because the Cortex cluster has [IRSA enabled](https://cognitivescale.github.io/cortex-charts/docs/platforms/aws/aws-irsa), then you may
 not be able to run this example without editing the Connection.
 This is because IRSA provides authentication within the
 cluster, and cannot be leveraged when running locally.
-Try [Running the example as a Skill](#run-as-a-skill).
+Try [running the example as a Skill](#run-as-a-skill).

 ### Example